Capability is not the same as clarity

 AI teams often evaluate product quality from the inside out.
 Does the model return a good answer?
 Does the agent complete the task?
 Does the workflow produce the intended result?

 Those questions matter, but they are not the user's full experience.
-The user is asking a different set of questions.
+Before acting, the user needs clearer answers from the interface.

 1. What did the system do?